How Is Arizona Using License Plate Readers or License Plate Recognition (LPR)?

-One of the more remarkable tools now available to law enforcement and private investigators is the result of new License Plate Recognition (“LPR”) technology.
+One of the more remarkable tools now available to Arizona law enforcement and private investigators is the result of new License Plate Recognition (“LPR”) technology.
 Photographs and videos of vehicles taken in public locations are then paired with LPR software and, voila, a current and historical record can be compiled detailing the exact location of a given vehicle’s sightings over time.

 The dramatic applications are easy to imagine.
 The suspect in a notorious murder case claims that he is completely unfamiliar with the particular place or area where the crime occurred.
 Lo and behold, LPR data reveals that his vehicle was at that very location three times in the past week.
 Perhaps the data shows that the suspect’s vehicle was at that spot on the night and at the time of the murder itself.
 Game, set, match.

 How Are Private Investigators Using License Plate Recognition Technology?

 But the less dramatic implications of LPR technology are just as exciting for the everyday work of private investigation.
 LPR data could be decisive in anything from locating an elusive defendant or witness to establishing the final proof of marital infidelity.
 The new technology possesses an obvious usefulness when it comes to missing persons, asset searches, and criminal defense cases.
 However, the function and value of LPR data in reality knows very few limits.
 For example, just picture the industrial espionage case where LPR data establishes that a certain key employee is meeting regularly with a company’s principal rival.